Academic Catalog

 Bachelor of Science — Joint Major, Biology and Chemistry Departments

-The biochemistry major provides a strong background for graduate study in biochemical science, preparation for medical school or a career in the pharmaceutical, agricultural, environmental, and biotechnology industries.
+The biochemistry major provides background for many different careers in the sciences, especially in the pharmaceutical, agricultural, environmental, and biotechnology industries.
+In addition, it provides excellent preparation for careers in the medical field and affiliated health professions or for advanced study in a biochemistry graduate program.
 The curriculum combines a strong background in relevant areas of chemistry and biology with focused study in biochemistry, including extensive laboratory courses that cover major experimental techniques in biochemistry.
 Students may participate in a diverse array of research programs with faculty from the biology or chemistry departments.
 The capstone course integrates coursework and biochemical experimental techniques through study of current research results in biochemistry through exposure to the primary literature.

 Requirements for Honors in Biochemistry